Saudi could buckle under oil shock, FX peg, investors warn

 "Our opinion is that next year will not be as bad as 2015 for countries such as Brazil, which have huge capacity to cut rates ... real interest rates are around 300 basis points," he said.

-But fellow penalist John-Paul Smith, founder of investment consultancy Ecstrat, predicted emerging market equities would continue top underperform developed peers
+But fellow panellist John-Paul Smith, founder of investment consultancy Ecstrat, predicted emerging market equities would continue top underperform developed peers

 Known for predicting the 1998 Russian crisis and correctly calling the underperformance of emerging market stocks from the end of 2010, Smith says poor EM fundamentals and lack of reform will prevent a recovery next year.